-In the case of PA, arrangements will be made for parents to speak to the attendance officer (Headteacher).
+In the case of PA, arrangements will be made for parents to speak to the Senior Attendance Champion (Headteacher).
 The school will inform the LA, on a termly basis, of the details of pupils who fail to attend regularly, or who have missed 10 school days or more without authorisation.

-If a pupil's attendance drops below 90 percent, the attendance officer will be informed, and a letter will be sent to parents explaining that the pupil's attendance is now being monitored and the attendance officer contacts the parents to discuss this..
+If a pupil's attendance drops below 90 percent, the Senior Attendance Champion will be informed, and a letter will be sent to parents explaining that the pupil's attendance is now being monitored and the Senior Attendance Champion will contact the parents to discuss this...